Anita Earls

-Anita Earls (born February 20, 1960) is an African-American civil rights attorney, educator and Associate Justice of the Supreme Court of North Carolina.
-She previously served as the Executive Director of the Southern Coalition for Social Justice, as well as a Deputy Assistant Attorney General in the Civil Rights Division of the United States Department of Justice during the Clinton administration.
-On November 6, 2018, Earls defeated Republican incumbent Justice Barbara Jackson to win a seat on the state's highest court.
-Earls is one of the women whose name has been suggested as a potential United States Supreme Court nominee for current President of the United States Joe Biden, and cited "grassroots" encouragement to run for the U.S. Senate in 2022, although she eventually chose not to.
+Anita Earls (born February 20, 1960) is an American civil rights attorney who has served as an associate justice of the North Carolina Supreme Court since 2019.
+She previously served as the executive director of the Southern Coalition for Social Justice, as well as a deputy assistant attorney general in the Civil Rights Division of the United States Department of Justice during the Clinton administration.
+On November 6, 2018, Earls defeated Republican incumbent Justice Barbara Jackson in a three-candidate election to win a seat on the state's highest court.

 Early life and education

-Earls grew up in Seattle, Washington after her parents relocated the family from Missouri based on the illegality of their interracial marriage (Earls's mother is white, her father black).
-Earls and her brother (who was darker-skinned than Earls) were both adopted.
-Earls's first six years in Seattle were spent in a black neighborhood, after which her family integrated a previously all-white neighborhood.
-In the racially turbulent 1960s, Earls recalled in a 2014 oral history at Duke University that, growing up, "I always had this great fear that because my family looked the way we did, with my brother looking more black than I did, that if we were ever in a neighborhood and a riot broke out, people wouldn’t know that we were a family.
-And it felt like the wrong people would be trying to hurt us."
+Earls grew up in Seattle, Washington.
+Her parents relocated there because Missouri banned interracial marriage (Earls's mother is white, her father is black).
+Earls and her brother were both adopted.

 Earls is a graduate of Williams College and Yale Law School.
-Attending Williams College, where she majored in political economy and philosophy, Earls observed that "people knew I wasn’t quite white, but they didn’t really know what I was."
+Attending Williams College, where she majored in political economy and philosophy.
 Upon graduation Earls received a Thomas J. Watson Fellowship to study the role of women in Ujamaa villages in Tanzania, but her time abroad was cut short by multiple bouts of malaria.
 She subsequently moved to England, worked in a solicitor's office, and married her first husband.
-Three years later she returned to the United States to attend Yale Law, because she "had this burning desire to be a lawyer and to try to bring about change [....]
-I wanted to work on issues of racism in the U.S." During her law school studies she gave birth to her first child.
+Three years later she returned to the United States and attended Yale Law.